- 1 sheet frozen puff pastry (from a 17 1/4-ounce package), thawed

 Preheat the oven to 400 degrees F.

-Using an electric mixer, beat the cream to soft peaks.
-With the mixer still running, gradually add the sugar and continue to beat to stiff peaks.
+Using an electric mixer, beat the cream until soft peaks.
+With the mixer still running, gradually add the sugar and continue to beat until stiff peaks.
 Add the liqueur and beat until just well blended; be careful not to overmix or the whipped cream will turn into a buttery consistency and start to separate.
 Using a large spatula, fold in the nuts.
 Spoon the cream mixture into the prepared pastry crust.
 Arrange the berries over the cream.
 Sift the cocoa powder over and serve.

-Note: You can use any fruit that's in season (orange segments, berries, plums, bananas, grapes).
+NOTE: You can use any fruit that's in season (orange segments, berries, plums, bananas, grapes).
 Blueberries make a good substitute for the raspberries, and sliced peaches or nectarines are delicious as well.